jsnanigans/marvim/README.md

 ---

 ## 6 · Performance Tricks (or “How We Hit 38 ms and Still Felt Nothing”)
+- **Immediate LSP on file open**; no artificial delays to inflate benchmark scores while you suffer.
 - **Cache LSP capabilities**; reusing work is the only real love in this cold world.
 - **Deferred snippets**; they load when you beg (`:EnableSnippets`).
-- **Server installs in background threads**—like hearing elevator music while you wait for inevitable doom.
+- **Server installs asynchronously**—like hearing elevator music while you wait for inevitable doom.
 - `:Lazy profile` for flamegraphs of your impatience.

 ---